Eth2222/WPI_PrintLabManager/app/README.md

 - ability select multiple prints

+- reference the full user list and enter the information in the form

+- split the initialize listener method.
+THis will enable a method which will only launch a headless instance of chrome with special settings.
+Another function can be created for the navigation to the user permissions and print queue pages for each driver.

+- Cloud database for users

+- cloud database for all prints.
+This would greatly enhance the speed of the program

 - enable class input for MQP, ES1310 etc
   - make a way to crosscheck WPI ID with class rosters